Capo-Games/branding/README.md

 > **Note:** These materials are **not open source**.
 They are provided for limited, primarily non-commercial and internal use only.
 Please read the usage guidelines below before using any asset.

+The purpose of this document is to strive for a certain level of quality when representing the brand and the game.

+Only the presented images are subject to the given branding, any other variants, colors, or different images have nothing to do with our products!

 ---

 ## 1. Contents